 For more information

-- To file a specific complaint with the MPCA, visit the Citizen Complaint page.
+- To file a specific complaint with the MPCA, visit the Submit a complaint page.

 - For more information on sand and gravel mining in Minnesota, contact the Minnesota Department of Natural Resources.